lblod/import-with-sameas-service/README.md

 # import-with-sameas-service

-Microservice that performs three tasks:
+Microservice that performs four tasks:

 * Renames 'unknown' domain names into names that are more appropriate for applications such as Loket;
 * Adds UUIDs to individuals in the data;
-* Executes TTL files and inserts/deletes the data in the triplestore.
+* Executes TTL files and inserts (with or without deletes) the data in the triplestore as part of the publishing step.
+* Executes deletes from TTL files as a separate step.

 All tasks are conform the [job-controller-service](https://github.com/lblod/job-controller-service)